-- talking to parents/carers about their child before their child starts in our school - inviting local pre-schools to visit at different times during the year to join us for a range of activities - inviting children due to start school the following year to our pre-school story times - the teacher visiting each child in their pre-school setting during term 5 or 6 - opportunities to spend time with their teacher before starting school during our 'come and join in' sessions - inviting all parents/carers to an induction meeting in the summer term before their child starts school
+- talking to parents/carers about their child before their child starts in our school - inviting local pre-schools and childcare settings to visit at different times during the year to join us for a range of activities - inviting children due to start school the following year to our pre-school story times - the teacher visiting each child in their pre-school setting during term 5 or 6 - opportunities to spend time with their teacher before starting school during our 'come and join in' sessions - inviting all parents/carers to an induction meeting in the summer term before their child starts school - providing each child with a welcome pack of activities to do during the summer holiday

-- providing each child with a welcome pack of activities to do during the summer holiday - further activities, information leaflets, suggested story books etc which are listed on the school website - offering parents/carers the opportunity to follow their child's progress through our online learning journal; Tapestry.
+- further activities, information leaflets, suggested story books etc which are listed on the school website - offering parents/carers the opportunity to follow their child's progress through our online learning journal; Tapestry.
 Parents/carers are encouraged to add their own observations to this journal - encouraging parents to talk to their child's teacher if there are any concerns.
 There are formal meetings for parents/carers at the end of term 1 and during term 4 to discuss their child's progress with the teacher.
 Parents/carers receive a report on their child's attainment and progress at the end of each school year.
 Appointments are available to discuss the report at the end of the school year.
-There are also 'open classroom' sessions during the year, for children to bring their parents to look around their classrooms - arranging a range of activities throughout the year that encourage collaboration between child, school and parents/carers, e.g. open afternoon sessions (including Forest School), sports day, curriculum days (Maths, art etc) - providing opportunities for parents/carers to share the children's achievements at home through 'WOW' cards and 'All about Me' sheets.
-Children are also encouraged to work with their parents to add photographs and annotations to Tapestry.
+There are also 'open classroom' sessions during the year, for children to bring their parents to look around their classrooms - arranging a range of activities throughout the year that encourage collaboration between child, school and parents/carers, e.g. open afternoon sessions (including Forest School), sports day, curriculum days (Maths, art etc) - providing opportunities for parents/carers to share the children's achievements at home through our online app 'Tapestry'.
+Children are also encouraged to complete small homework tasks with their parents to add photographs and annotations to Tapestry.

 The staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
 At our school the EYFS class teachers act as 'Key Person' to all children within the EYFS, supported by the Teaching Assistants.
 We have good links with local pre-schools and visits are made by the EYFS teachers and SENCO.
-Local pre-schools are regularly invited to school events (Harvest assembly, Christmas production, sports day etc).
-The main feeder pre-school also uses our outside area to do Forest School type activities.
+Two of our main feeder pre-schools also uses our outside area to do Forest School type activities.